mlswg/mls-architecture/draft-ietf-mls-architecture.md

-In all these cases, the application will often connect to the device via a secure transport which leaks information about the origin of the request such as the IP address and depending on the protocol the MAC address of the device.
+In all these cases, the application will often connect to the device via a secure transport which leaks information about the origin of the request such as the IP address and -- depending on the protocol -- the MAC address of the device.

-Similar concerns exist in the peer-to-peer use cases of MLS.
+Similar concerns exist in the peer-to-peer use cases for MLS.

 > **RECOMMENDATION:** In the case where privacy or anonymity is
-> important, using adequate protection such as MASQUE
+> important, using adequate protection such as Multiplexed
+> Application Substrate over QUIC Encryption
+> {{?I-D.schinazi-masque-proxy}}, Tor proxies,
-> {{?I-D.schinazi-masque-proxy}}, ToR, or a VPN can improve metadata
+> or a VPN can improve metadata
 > protection.

-More generally, using anonymous credentials in an MLS based architecture might not be enough to provide strong privacy or anonymity properties.
+More generally, using anonymous credentials in an MLS-based architecture might not be enough to provide strong privacy or anonymity properties.

-#### Storage of Metadata and Encryption at rest on the Servers
+#### Storage of Metadata and Encryption at Rest on the Servers

-In the case where private data or metadata has to be persisted on the servers for functionality (mappings between identities and push tokens, group metadata...), it should be stored encrypted at rest and only decrypted upon need during the execution.
-Honest Service Providers can rely on such encryption at rest mechanism to be able to prevent access to the data when not using it.
+In the case where private data or metadata has to be persisted on the servers for functionality (mappings between identities and push tokens, group metadata, etc.), it should be stored encrypted at rest and only decrypted upon need during the execution.
+Honest Service Providers can rely on such "encryption at rest" mechanisms to be able to prevent access to the data when not using it.

 > **RECOMMENDATION:** Store cryptographic material used for server-side
-> decryption of sensitive meta-data on the clients and only send it when needed.
+> decryption of sensitive metadata on the clients and only send it when needed.
 > The server can use the secret to open and update encrypted data containers
 > after which they can delete these keys until the next time they need it, in
 > which case those can be provided by the client.

 > **RECOMMENDATION:** Rely on group secrets exported from the MLS session for
 > server-side encryption at rest and update the key after each removal from the
 > group.
-Rotate those keys on a regular basis otherwise.
+Otherwise, rotate those keys on a regular basis.

 ### Delivery Service Compromise

 MLS is intended to provide strong guarantees in the face of compromise of the DS.
 Even a totally compromised DS should not be able to read messages or inject messages that will be acceptable to legitimate clients.
-It should also not be able to undetectably remove, reorder or replay messages.
+It should also not be able to undetectably remove, reorder, or replay messages.

 However, a malicious DS can mount a variety of DoS attacks on the system, including total DoS attacks (where it simply refuses to forward any messages)